elewarr/openbsd-arm64-src-dev/README.md

 1. `bin/` - scripts
 1. `build_cross_tools` - build toolset necessary to crosscompile kernel
 1. `build_kernel` - build `GENERIC.MP`
+1. `deploy` - copy new kernel over ssh and install it, also write u-boot SPL
 1. `checkout` - repo from cvs
 1. `cross_env` - environment used by `build_kernel`
 1. `patch` - apply all `*.patches` from `patches/`